144bharat/144bharat/README.md

 - 🌱 I’m currently learning *Application of DATA Structures Using Javascript.*

-- 👯 Worked as Freelancer and handled  Live Projects and build beutiful UI/ UX for client companies.
+- 👯 Worked as a Freelancer and handled  Live Projects and built beautiful UI/ UX for client companies.

 - 🤝Build Coffee Website Project.
 [Coffee site](https://coffeeapp144.netlify.app/)

 - 👨‍💻 All of my projects are available at [https://144bharat.github.io/](https://144bharat.github.io/)

-- 💬 Ask me about *C++, DSA, javascript, css, html,Jquery,react js*
+- 💬 Ask me about *C++, DSA, javascript, CSS, Html, JQuery, Angular*

 - 📫 How to reach me *144bharatgautam@gmail.com*